Skip to main content

 Door Hardware Finishes Guide BHMA Codes 605-630 and US Equivalents

-Every commercial hardware order requires a finish code, and there are two systems in use: the older US numbering (US3, US26D, US10B) and the BHMA/ANSI A156.18 codes that replaced them (605, 626, 613).
-They describe the same finishes; the BHMA code is the current standard and the US code is the legacy shorthand most of the trade still speaks.
-The two finishes you will order most are 626 (satin chrome, formerly US26D) for interior commercial hardware and 630 (satin stainless steel, formerly US32D) for exit devices, hinges, and exterior/coastal hardware.
-This guide gives the full translation table, explains base-material codes, and shows how to keep a finish consistent across closers, locks, hinges, and exit devices that come from different manufacturers.
+Every commercial hardware order requires a finish code, and there are two systems still in use.
+The older US numbering (US3, US26D, US10B) and the BHMA/ANSI A156.18 codes that replaced it (605, 626, 613) describe the same finishes, but the BHMA code is the current standard while the US code is the legacy shorthand most of the trade still speaks.
+The two finishes you will order most are 626 (satin chrome, formerly US26D) for interior commercial hardware and 630 (satin stainless steel, formerly US32D) for exit devices, hinges, and exterior or coastal hardware.
+This guide gives the full translation table, explains the base-material codes, and shows how to keep a finish consistent across closers, locks, hinges, and exit devices that come from different manufacturers.

 Why there are two code systems

-The US numbering system dates to early 20th-century hardware catalogs.
+The US numbering system dates to early twentieth-century hardware catalogs.
 ANSI/BHMA A156.18 modernized it into a three-digit code that also encodes the base metal.
 The industry now specifies BHMA codes officially, but locksmiths, distributors, and many price books still cross-reference the US equivalent.
-A correct spec uses the BHMA code and may note the US code in parentheses: 626 (US26D).
+A correct spec uses the BHMA code and may note the US code in parentheses, for example 626 (US26D).
+A156.18 is the finishes standard within the broader hardware family, and for the full standards map see the BHMA A156 series cheat sheet.

 The finish translation table